koonergurjot/Gurjots-Games/docs/OVERVIEW.md

 The client-side interface communicates with modular game logic.
 State is saved locally, while optional APIs provide multiplayer and leaderboards.

+## Game catalog in plain language

+Think of the catalog as a single, always-updated list that every part of the site reads from.
+Each game record keeps the basics you would expect on a store shelf — its short name, a friendly blurb, how you play it, and the type of tech behind it.
+We also keep supporting details like art and audio packages, the current build number, a pointer to its thumbnail sketch, any switches we can flip on or off, and the lightest hardware it needs to run smoothly.

+That list lives in a simple text file (`games.json`).
+Build tools and the live site both read that same file so new games instantly appear in grids, filters, and detail pages.
+The same list also feeds search listings and the sitemap, so Google and friends always see the latest lineup without extra work.

+Artwork is purposefully minimalist: every thumbnail is drawn in code instead of being uploaded as a heavy image.
+This keeps the look steady across the library and helps pages load quickly on every device.

 ## Updating Game Data

 Game metadata displayed on the landing page lives in the repository root `games.json` file.